Glossary: Words you should know

 Navigators: There will be people and organizations in each state that can help you better understand and apply for the new options for health coverage.
 These people will be able to help you apply for and enroll in coverage that fits your needs and your budget.
 They do not sell insurance or get paid commissions.
 They provide unbiased information about the coverage options available through the Health Insurance Marketplace.
 [Also see: Certified Application Counselors (CAC), In-Person Assisters (IPA)]

 Open Enrollment Period: The period of time when you can sign up for health coverage through the Health Insurance Marketplace.
-The first open enrollment period runs from October 1, 2013 through March 31, 2014, with coverage beginning as early as January 1, 2014.
-The next open enrollment period will be much shorter, running from October 15, 2014 through December 7, 2014.
+The next open enrollment period is from November 15, 2014 to February 15, 2015.

 Pre-existing conditions: A current or past medical condition, illness, or disability that—before the health reform law was passed—could cause a person to be denied or charged more for their health coverage.
 Beginning in 2014, people can no longer by denied or charged more for their health coverage because of pre-existing conditions.